 When it comes to maintaining your carpets, professional cleaning methods vary widely in technique and effectiveness.
 Each method offers its own advantages, but understanding the differences can help you when choosing the best option for your home.
-Here, we’ll explore some of the most common carpet cleaning methods used by professionals — including low moisture cleaning, encapsulation, shampooing, and hot water extraction.
-In the end, we'll reveal why hot water extraction is often considered the superior choice.

 1. Low Moisture Carpet Cleaning